christosmarg/cstring/README.md

 # cstring

-A simple and lightweight string library for C inspired by C++'s STL `string` class.
+A simple and lightweight string library for C inspired by C++'s STL `string` class, but with a lot of additions.

 ## Building